 Late February is Lynx breeding season and, according to David Johnson, one of the best times to look for them.
 The forest between Grand Marais and the Gunflint Lodge seems to be a key area to focus on, particularly the 30 miles of the Gunflint Trail, and side roads, before the lodge.
 Driving on the side roads in particular – which were ice and compacted snow – would be challenging without a four wheel drive.
 And the temperature at that time of year doesn’t usually get above freezing, and is often well below.

-As I said, I was spectacularly pleased to see an animal so easily and wouldn’t have done so without help from David Johnson and Chris Townend and my thanks to both of them.
-By far your best chance would be to join the Wisebirding trip next year.
+As I said, I was spectacularly pleased to see an animal so easily and wouldn’t have done so without help.
+By far your best chance would be to join a Wisebirding trip.